 Starting at the State level is a great way to get your feet wet and learn the basics so that you feel more confident about entering at the regional and international competitions!

 Entering is easy to do.
-Check out the 2019 Registration & Rules, then start preparing your 8 best images.
-For 2019 you can submit your images as digital files or prints.
+Check out the 2020 Registration & Rules, then start preparing your 8 best images.
+For 2020 you can submit your images as digital files only

 THE RECOMMENDED PROGRESSION OF PHOTOGRAPHIC COMPETITION FOR PPA MEMBERS:

 Competition critiques at this level are often held live, providing insight into improving your work.
 It’s the perfect place to start if you don’t have access to a local guild or association.
 Check theLoop for more advice on entering state competitions.